dswede43/self-host_music/README.md

 This will result in a `popular_artist.txt` file containing your most popular artists from Spotify.
 Each artists from this list can be added in Lidarr to monitor and manage your library of self-hosted music.

+## `music/`
+This is the folder that will store all your music files.
+However, you can create this folder wherever you'd like.
+For instance, on another hard drive or storage device with more capacity to store your music files.

 ## Conclusion
 With a bit of work and configuration, you too can take back control of your library of music and ditch those money hungry music streaming providers.
 I hope you enjoyed this guide, now you can give it a try!